Limb Salvage and Amputation Prevention Program

 The program transforms the standard of care for “no option” critical limb ischemia (CLI) patients at risk of amputation.
 UH specialists can provide consultations for patients with blood flow blockages in the leg, advanced peripheral artery disease (PAD), foot ulcers or gangrene.

-With one leg previously amputated, Jean came to UH with the same condition – critical limb ischemia – in her other leg.
+With one leg previously amputated, Jean came to UH with the same condition – critical limb ischemia (CLI) – in her other leg.
 Through advanced techniques, her leg was saved.

-Limb Salvage Clinical Trials
+Limb Salvage and Amputation Prevention Clinical Trials

-LimFlow Percutaneous Deep Vein Arterialization (pDVA) System
+- LimFlow Percutaneous Deep Vein Arterialization (pDVA) System

-This breakthrough first-in-humans clinical trial employs a novel proprietary technique to provide endovascular venous arterialization that cannot be corrected by surgery or other endovascular approaches.
+This breakthrough, first-in-humans clinical trial employs a novel proprietary technique to provide endovascular venous arterialization that cannot be corrected by surgery or other endovascular approaches.
 The goal is to redirect blood from ischemic arteries into the tibial veins, providing a bypass around the blockage in the artery and resupplying oxygen to the surrounding tissue.
 Outcomes from the procedure include wound healing, limb salvage and remarkable changes in the vasculature of the foot.

-“Chocolate” drug-coated balloon catheter
+- “Chocolate” drug-coated balloon catheter

 The “Chocolate Touch” clinical trial evaluates whether this second-generation device is superior to the older Lutonix model.
 The primary endpoint of the trial is “true drug-coated balloon success,” defined as the patient achieving primary patency without bail-out stenting.

-Radial to peripheral (R2P) program
+- Radial to peripheral (R2P) program

 R2P allows complex procedures in the leg to be performed via the radial approach, widely used for cardiac procedures.
 The last five to 10 years have shown when patients are treated from the wrist, it is less risky and associated with less bleeding, and that patient satisfaction and quality of the procedure are higher than if done through the groin.